davidgma/tmymoney/doc/080 neovim.md

 ```
 ~/.config/nvim/init.vim
 ```

+" :call dein#install()
+" :UpdateRemotePlugins

 " The following line is only needed where accessed over SSH set guicursor=

+" This is for Netrw
 if &compatible
   set nocompatible
 endif